Biden administration approved $735 million arms sale to Israel - sources

 Congress was informed of the planned sale in April, as part of the normal informal review process before of the formal notification on May 5.
 Under U.S. law, the formal notification opens up a 15-day window for Congress to object to the sale, which is not expected despite the ongoing violence.

-The sale of Joint Direct Attack Munitions, or JDAMs, made by Boeing Co (BA.N), was considered routine at the time, before the start last week of the fiercest hostilities in the region in years.
+The sale of Joint Direct Attack Munitions, or JDAMs, made by Boeing Co, was considered routine at the time, before the start last week of the fiercest hostilities in the region in years.

 There were no objections at the time by the Democratic and Republican leaders of the congressional foreign affairs committees that review such sales, aides said.